lifeparticle/binarytree/README.md

 | CodeQL                | [![CodeQL](https://github.com/lifeparticle/binarytree/actions/workflows/codeql.yml/badge.svg)](https://github.com/lifeparticle/binarytree/actions/workflows/codeql.yml)                                |
 | Sonarcloud            | [![Build](https://github.com/lifeparticle/binarytree/actions/workflows/sonarcloud.yml/badge.svg)](https://github.com/lifeparticle/binarytree/actions/workflows/sonarcloud.yml)                         |

+## Features

+- **Newsfeed** : Get the scoop!
+Fresh news served daily.

+- **Color Picker** : Unleash your inner Picasso & pick the perfect hue.

+- **Shades & Tints** : 50 shades of any color you fancy!

+- **Border Radius** : Shape up your CSS with some smooth curves.

+- **Box Shadow** : Add drama to your box!
+Shadows included.

+- **Base64** : Encode, decode, and party in Base64 style.

+- **Pixel Converter** : Pixels to REM - like magic, but real!

+- **Json To TypeScript** : Turn your JSON into TypeScript's next top model.

+- **SVG** : Get your SVGs in shipshape.

+- **Data Generator** : Make it rain with random data

+- **Image Converter** : Convert images to different formats.

+- **Avatar** : Create funky avatars.
+No airbending skills required.

+- **QR Code** : Generate QR codes - like barcodes, but squarer!
+- **Editor** : Markdown Editor - for words that mark the spot.

+- **Table** : Create tables that would make any spreadsheet jealous.

+- **Table Of Content** : Organize your thoughts with a click, courtesy of our TOC

+- **Text Editor** : For those who love to play with words.

+- **Diagramming** : Channel your inner Da Vinci of diagrams.
+Who said flowcharts can't be art.

+- **Sorting** : Sort arrays like a boss.

+- **Diffchecker** : Ever wondered what’s different?
+We did too!
+Play spot the difference with text.

+- **Code Formatter** : Embrace your inner Picasso of Programming.
+Who said formatting code can't be a masterpiece?

+- **Create Github Issue** : Create Github Issue from your CSV data

+- **Mimetype** : Find out what type your file fancies itself as.

+- **Npm Packages** : Unleash your inner Newton of Node.
+Who said npm packages can't be thrilling.

+- **Resources** : Various resources for developers

+# Contributing

+If you'd like to contribute to the project, please check the [How to contribute](CONTRIBUTING.md) file for guidelines and instructions.

 ## Licenses

 Code: The code in this project is licensed under the Apache-2.0 license.
 See the [LICENSE](LICENSE) file for details.